 Can you be pregnant and still have a period?

 While you can have bleeding around when your period is due and still be pregnant, you can’t have a true period while pregnant.
-If you are pregnant, ovulation won’t occur, and your uterine lining won’t be entirely shed along with an egg, so by definition the bleeding isn’t a period.
+If you are pregnant, ovulation won’t occur, and your uterine lining won’t be entirely shed along with an egg, so by definition, the bleeding isn’t a menstrual period.

-So, what might cause bleeding around when your period is due in pregnancy?
+What might cause bleeding around when your period is due in pregnancy?

-For example, let’s say you’re regularly maintaining a 26-day cycle.
-Chances are you’ll ovulate around day 13.
-Even if fertilization occurred that day, it would still take six to twelve days for the fertilized egg to reach and implant in your uterine lining.
+Conception may not occur until mere days before your period is due if you have a short cycle or don’t ovulate mid-cycle.
+For example, let’s say you’re regularly maintaining a 26-day menstrual cycle.
+Chances are you’ll ovulate around cycle day 13.
+Even if fertilization occurred that day, it would still take six to twelve days for the fertilized egg to reach and implant in your uterine wall.

-This type of bleeding is often referred to as “break through bleeding,” and is the most common type of bleeding mistaken for a period while pregnant.
-Break through bleeding is usually seen during the first month of pregnancy but may continue in the first trimester if hormone levels stay low.
+This type of bleeding is often referred to as “breakthrough bleeding.”
+It’s the most common type of bleeding mistaken for a period while pregnant and is usually seen during the first month of pregnancy, but it may continue in the first trimester if hormone levels stay low.
+Basal body temping can be a great way to catch breakthrough bleeding, as after a rise in temperature confirms ovulation, prolonged high temps (more than 16 days) can be an early sign of pregnancy, period-like bleeding or not.

-As break through bleeding can be indicative of low progesterone, it’s a good idea to let your health care provider know about it.
+As breakthrough bleeding can be indicative of low progesterone, it’s a good idea to let your healthcare provider know about it if you’ve confirmed you’re pregnant.
 In fact, any bleeding during pregnancy should be evaluated.
-Basal body temping can be a great way to catch such a situation, as a rise in temperature confirms ovulation and prolonged high temps for 16 days can be a sign of pregnancy, period-like bleeding or not.

-Many women also mistake implantation bleeding for a period while pregnant.
+Many women also mistake implantation bleeding for a light period while pregnant.
 Following the same example above, if you often have a light period, and had spotting on day 23, you might mistake that spotting as your period a day or two early.

 - Bleeding from sex or heavy activity

-- Placenta problems
+- Placenta problems (can lead to heavier bleeding)

 - Carrying multiples

-- Progesterone dips
+- Progesterone dips (most common at week six)